badranX/lilight/README.md

 A simple document language identification.
-The model is a simple neural network with attention technique between byte.
+The model is a simple neural network with attention technique between bytes.

 ### setup
 Install the package.
 You can do it by navigating into the package directory and